Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_2.md

 * Do not tin (add solder to) these wires.
 * Be sure not to twist the terminal block while tightening the screws.
 It can help to hold the terminal block while tightening.
 * Check the screws after a few days/weeks of operation to ensure they are still snug.
-* For more details, see [User manual: Connecting and configuring a bed heater](/User_manual/Connecting_hardware/Heaters_bed)
+* For more details, see [User manual: Connecting and configuring a bed heater](/User_manual/Connecting_hardware/Heaters_bed).

-# 15. Bed Thermistor
+# 14. Bed Thermistor

 ![wiring_d2we_13_bed_thermistor.jpg](/guides/wiring/wiring_d2we_13_bed_thermistor.jpg =50%x){.align-right}
 * Connect the bed thermistor to BED_TEMP (<span style="background-color:#FFFF00">outlined yellow</span>).
 * The polarity of a thermistor does not matter.
+* For more details, see [User manual: Connecting thermistors and PT1000 temperature sensors](/User_manual/Connecting_hardware/Temperature_connecting_thermistors_PT1000).

-# 16. PANELDUE, CONN_SD and CONN_LCD
+# 15. CONN_SD and CONN_LCD - Duet 2 WiFi and Etherenet

-Duet 2 Maestro has a PANELDUE header.
-Duet 2 WiFi/Ethernet has CONN_SD and CONN_LCD.

 ![wiring_d2we_14_conn.jpg](/guides/wiring/wiring_d2we_14_conn.jpg =50%x){.align-right}
+* <span style="background-color:#FFFF00">CONN_SD</span> is used as an alternative way to connect a [PanelDue](/Duet3D_hardware/Accessories/PanelDue) touchscreen display to the Duet that allows the Duet to access the PanelDue's SD card reader.
+It can also be used to connect an external SD card reader.
+* If you are using a PanelDue, this connection is optional and does not effect the function of the touchscreen monitor itself.
+For details, see [Connecting a PanelDue](/User_manual/Connecting_hardware/Display_PanelDue).
+* The <span style="background-color:#FF0000">CONN_LCD</span> header can be used for driving [external stepper drivers](/User_manual/Connecting_hardware/Motors_connecting_external), extra [endstop](/User_manual/Connecting_hardware/Sensors_endstops) and/or [filament monitor](/User_manual/Connecting_hardware/Sensors_filament) connections, and connecting [12864 displays](/User_manual/Connecting_hardware/Display_12864).

+# 16. PANELDUE_SD and 12864_EXP1/2 - Duet 2 Maestro

-* PANELDUE / CONN_SD is used to connect the SD card reader on a PanelDue touchscreen display to the Duet.
+* The PANELDUE_SD connector is used as an alternative way to connect a [PanelDue](/Duet3D_hardware/Accessories/PanelDue) touchscreen display to the Duet that allows the Duet to access the PanelDue's SD card reader.
+It can also be used to connect an external SD card reader.
-* If you are using a PanelDue , this connection is optional and does not effect the function of the touchscreen monitor itself.
+* If you are using a PanelDue, this connection is optional and does not effect the function of the touchscreen monitor itself.
+For details, see [User manual: Connecting a PanelDue](/User_manual/Connecting_hardware/Display_PanelDue).
-* The CONN_LCD header is reserved for future development at this time and should not be used.
+* The 12864_EXP1 and 12864_EXP2 connectors are used to connect a 12864 display.
+For details, see [User manual: Connecting 12864 displays](/User_manual/Connecting_hardware/Display_12864).

 # 17. Expansion

+## Tabs {.tabset}

+### Duet 2 WiFi and Ethernet

 ![wiring_d2we_15_expansion.jpg](/guides/wiring/wiring_d2we_15_expansion.jpg =50%x){.align-right}
-* The expansion header is to connect the Duet 2 WiFi/Ethernet to a DueX2 or DueX5 expansion board, or an Expansion Breakout Board (EBoB).
+* The expansion header is used to connect the Duet 2 WiFi/Ethernet to a [DueX2 or DueX5](/Duet3D_hardware/Duet_2_family/DueX2_and_DueX5) expansion board, or an [Expansion Breakout Board (EBoB)](/Duet3D_hardware/Duet_2_family/Duet_Expansion_Breakout_Board).
 * The DueX2 and DueX5 expansion is an available add-on which offers additional stepper motor drivers, heater outputs, fan headers, endstop inputs, additional thermistor inputs, support for additional Temperature Daughterboards, and more.
 * The Expansion Breakout Board (EBoB) is an available add-on which offers connections for external stepper drivers and hobby servos.
+* The expansion connector can be used to connect other hardware directly; probes, stepper drivers, endstops, general purpose input/output, sensors and triggers.
+See [User manual: Connecting hardware](/User_manual/Connecting_hardware) for details.

+### Duet 2 Maestro

+* The expansion header is used to connect other hardware directly; hobby servo, endstops, general purpose input/output, sensors and triggers.
+See [User manual: Connecting hardware](/User_manual/Connecting_hardware) for details.

 # 18. Temperature Daughterboard